Alabama vs. Indiana prediction, odds, spread: 2026 Rose Bowl picks from proven model

-Alabama vs. Indiana odds, time: 2026 College Football Playoff picks, Rose Bowl prediction from proven model
+Alabama vs. Indiana odds, start time: 2026 College Football Playoff picks, Rose Bowl prediction from top model

 SportsLine's model has revealed its Alabama Crimson Tide vs. Indiana Hoosiers picks for the 2026 Rose Bowl on New Year's Day